Facts About the Chicago Province

 Divine Word Missionaries arrived in the United States: 1895

-Of the world’s ten largest Roman Catholic orders for men, the Society of the Divine Word is the fastest growing and the only one to experience consistent growth over the past 40 years.
+Of the world’s ten largest Roman Catholic orders for men, the Society of the Divine Word has been the fastest growing over the past 50 years.
 Of all orders of Catholic priests and brothers, we rank number six.

 Divine Word Missionaries serve the spiritual and social needs of people on six of the seven continents.
-For more than a century, the Chicago Province has educated Divine Word Missionaries who go to other countries.
-In addition, members of the three United States provinces serve in 19 states, Canada and the Caribbean.
+For more than a century, the Chicago Province has educated hundreds of Divine Word Missionaries, some of whom go to other countries and others who serve in Canada, the Caribbean and the United States.

 The Chicago Province includes: